barryclark/jekyll-now/_posts/2021-10-08-statically-typed-reading-from-fixed-size-buffer.md

 The latter function is the one we are interested in, but we need a helper function again to pass an index sequence that enumerates the types.
 The final `copy_from_buffer` function provides compile time safety with regards to the size of the buffer.
 It also works with other buffer types than bytes and provides the intuitive interface we were looking for.

 # Conclusion
 So this is it.
 A safer way of reinterpreting elements from a buffer that provides compile time bounds checking and as much type safety as possible.
 We might ask if it was really necessary do complicated metaprogramming just to achieve this simple effect [^heresy].
 Couldn't we have used a memory copy into `struct`s?
-Yes and no. As far as I know, a `struct` can have padding bytes inserted by the compiler and I would not bet on the memory layout being portable across compilers.
+Maybe.
+As far as I know, a `struct` can have padding bytes inserted by the compiler and I would not bet on the memory layout being portable across compilers.
 There are ways to pack structures, but they are not standardized as far as I am aware [^packing].
 So, as always, metaprogramming is best ;)

 Feel free to check out the code in [this github repo](https://github.com/geo-ant/MetaProgrammingShenanigans/).